 To minimise power consumption the device can enter the SLEEP or IDLE0 Mode, where the system clock source to the device will be stopped.
 However when the device is woken up again, it can take a considerable time for the original system oscillator to restart, stabilise and allow normal operation to resume.
-To ensure the device is up and running as fast as possible a Fast Wake-up function is provided, which allows f{SUB}, namely either the LXT or LIRC oscillator, to act as a temporary clock to first drive the system until the original system oscillator has stabilised.
-As the clock source for the Fast Wake-up function is f{SUB}, the Fast Wake-up function is only available in the SLEEP1 and IDLE0 modes.
+To ensure the device is up and running as fast as possible a Fast Wake-up function is provided, which allows f{SUB} , namely the LIRC oscillator, to act as a temporary clock to first drive the system until the original system oscillator has stabilised.
+As the clock source for the Fast Wake-up function is f{SUB} , the Fast Wake-up function is only available in the SLEEP1 and IDLE0 modes.
 When the device is woken up from the SLEEP0 mode, the Fast Wake-up function has no effect because the f{SUB} clock is stopped.
 The Fast Wake-up enable/disable function is controlled using the FSTEN bit in the SMOD register.

 If the HXT oscillator is selected as the NORMAL Mode system clock, and if the Fast Wake-up function is enabled, then it will take one to two t{SUB} clock cycles of the LIRC oscillator for the system to wake-up.
-The system will then initially run under the f{SUB} clock source until 1024 HXT clock cycles have elapsed, at which point the HTO flag will switch high and the system will switch over to operating from the HXT oscillator.
+The system will then initially run under the f{SUB} clock source until 128 HXT clock cycles have elapsed, at which point the HTO flag will switch high and the system will switch over to operating from the HXT oscillator.

-If the ERC or HIRC oscillators or LIRC oscillator is used as the system oscillator then it will take 15~16 clock cycles of the ERC or HIRC or 1~2 cycles of the LIRC to wake up the system from the SLEEP or IDLE0 Mode.
-The Fast Wake-up bit, FSTEN will have no effect in these cases.
+If the HIRC oscillators or LIRC oscillator is used as the system oscillator then it will take 15~16 clock cycles of the HIRC or 1~2 cycles of the LIRC to wake up the system from the SLEEP or IDLE0 Mode.
+The Fast Wake-up bit.
+ESTEN will have no effect in these cases.

-System Oscillator FSTEN Bit Wake-up Time (SLEEP0 Mode) Wake-up TimeWake-up Time(SLEEP1 Mode)(IDLE0 Mode) Wake-up Time (IDLE1 Mode) 0 1024 HXT cycles 1024 HX 1024 HXT cycles нхт 1 1024 HXT cycles $1\sim2 f{SUB}$ cycles (System runs with f{SUB} first for 1024 HXT cycles and then switches over to run with the HXT clock) 1~2 HXT cycles ERC Х 15~16 ERC cycles 15~16 ERC cycles 1~2 ERC cycles HIRC Х 15~16 HIRC cycles 15~16 HIRC cycles 1~2 HIRC cycles LIRC Х 1~2 LIRC cycles 1~2 LIRC cycles 1~2 LIRC cycles LXT Х 1024 LXT cycles 1024 LX T cycles 1~2 LXT cycles
+System Oscillator FSTEN Bit Wake-up Time (SLEEP0 Mode) Wake-up Time (SLEEP1 Mode) Wake-up Time (IDLE0 Mode) Wake-up Time (IDLE1 Mode) 0 128 HXT cycles 128 HX 1~2 HXT cycles нхт 1 128 HXT cycles $1{\sim}2~f{\text{SUB}}$ cycles (System runs with f{SUB} first for 128 HXT cycles and then switches over to run with the HXT clock) 1~2 HXT cycles HIRC Х 15~16 HIRC cycles 15~16 HIRC cycles 1~2 HIRC cycles LIRC Х 1~2 LIRC cycles 1~2 LIRC cycles 1~2 LIRC cycles